acooney613/acooney613.github.io/_posts/2023-12-10-post-dataclean.md

 ## Introduction

 Major League Baseball (MLB) is one of the four major U.S. sports, and has recently been experiencing a decline in popularity.
-Attendance numbers appear to be dropping at rapid rates across the league news spreads of the MLB's sudden loss of popularity to sports like basketbal and football.
-Teams like the Oakland Athletics who appear to be experiencing extremely low fan attendance numbers have looked at moving locations to areas where a new fanbase could be created to increase attendance numbers.
+Attendance numbers appear to be dropping at rapid rates across the league news spreads of the MLB's sudden loss of popularity to sports like basketball and football.
+Teams like the Oakland Athletics who appear to be experiencing extremely low fan attendance numbers have looked at moving locations to areas where a new fan base could be created to increase attendance numbers.

 With the MLB experiencing this decline, I decided to look into some potential factors that contribute to fan attendance for any given team.
 I gathered and scraped data from 2003 to 2022 in my attempt to dive into this issue further.
 Through this blog post I will demonstrate the code that I used to create my dataset, and in my next post I will dive into my analysis of the data collected.

-In total I created and combined 5 seperate datasets.
+In total I created and combined 5 separate datasets.
 I created a payroll, an attendance, a season, a stadium, and a population dataset in order to get all the information I felt would be most useful in exploring this topic.
 I used python's pandas and BeautifulSoup to collect and clean the data.
 I gathered data from multiple different websites and locations as we will explore below.
 For each of the datasets described below I have linked both the CSV file created from my python code as well as the full code I used to scrape and clean that dataset.

 ## Data Collection